Willow Creek Fish Passage Restoration Project

 In summer of 2021, The Seattle Department of Transportation (SDOT) completed construction of the Northgate Pedestrian and Bicycle Bridge over I-5 in the Northgate neighborhood of North Seattle.
 The Bridge runs over and through the North Watercourse, which is a tributary to the South Branch of Thornton Creek.
 The Bridge project has impacted the North Watercourse by decreasing habitat and retaining the barrier to fish passage.

-Upon completion of this project, we agreed to mitigate for these impacts off-site at Willow Creek, which is located at NE 100th Street near Lake City Way.
-The proposed changes consist of re-routing the creek and removing two culverts that are currently blockages to fish passage..
-This new outlet drainage pipe will connect to the City of Seattle’s storm drainage system along 1st Ave NE which is not fish passable
+Upon completion of this project, we chose to mitigate for these impacts off-site at Willow Creek, which is located at NE 100th Street near Lake City Way.
+The proposed changes consist of re-routing the creek and removing two culverts, one of which is currently a partial blockage to fish passage.

 Project Maps